 They are ready when they have lightly changed color from cream to beige.

-10. Use a fish slice to move them from oven to cooling rack.
-At this point they are still soft and pliable.
+10. Use a fish slice to move them from the oven to a cooling rack.
+At this point, they are still soft and pliable.

 Unless you have a huge oven, you will probably have to make them in batches in the oven.